khandkerislam/Arastu-Blacklight/README.md

 You can test the live version of the application here:
 **[Blacklight Demo](https://eltaess-arastu-f9a999eb5bf7.herokuapp.com/)**

 ### Local Setup

 The local setup includes a preconfigured Solr index with 5,000 books.
 Follow the steps below to get the application running locally.

+#### Dependencies

+Must have Ruby 3.3.1 and Docker installed on your machine

 #### 1. Environment Setup
 - Rename `.env.development` to `.env` to ensure proper configuration.